Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-A vegetarian grocery bill is usually cheaper than a meat-based one.
-The gap depends on your weekly shop, where you live, and how many meat substitutes you buy.
-This calculator takes your weekly spend on both styles of eating and projects the long-term difference across your chosen horizon, then shows what that gap could become if invested.
+A vegetarian grocery shop is often cheaper than a meat-based one, though the gap depends on your weekly basket, where you live, and how many branded plant-based substitutes you buy.
+This calculator takes your typical weekly spend on each style, projects the total difference across your chosen time horizon, and runs a parallel future-value calculation showing what that gap could grow to if the difference were invested each month at a chosen return rate.

 Quick example